 It depends on the person.

-It takes at least four years of education, training, and experience to become a political analyst.
+Becoming a political analyst takes at least four years of education, training, and experience.

 After studying political science at a local college, you can move on to earn a master’s degree.
 Depending on the program, this could take one or two years, and then you’ll be ready for an exciting job as a political analyst!

 The answer to this question is: it depends.
-There is no specific period or type of experience that will guarantee you a job as a political analyst.
+No specific period or type of experience guarantees you a political analyst job.

 Political Analyst Required Skills